aregtech/areg-sdk/README.md

 AREG SDK is a distributed computing solution, where the services can be distributed and run on any node of the network.
 The automatic service discovery makes service location transparent, so that the applications interact as if the components are located in one process.
 Developers define a _model_, which is a description of service relationship, and load it to start services during runtime.
 The services can easily be distributed between multiple processes.

-The following is a demonstration of a static _model_ descriptions, which is loaded to start services and unloaded to stop them.
+The following is a demonstration of a static _model_ description, which is loaded to start services and unloaded to stop them.
 ```cpp
 // main.cpp source file.